kirthivasanr/Offline-Malpractice-Detection-/README.md

 # 📚 Offline Exam Malpractice Detection Tool

 Welcome to the **Offline Malpractice Detection System**!
-This project helps monitor and detect suspicious activities (like head movements, eye movements) during offline exams using **computer vision** — without any internet dependency.
+This project helps monitor and detect suspicious activities (like head movements, hand signs) during offline exams using **computer vision** — without any internet dependency.

 ---